IIIF/api/source/api/presentation/2.0/index.md

     * "individuals": Valid on manifest, sequence and range.
 The canvases are all individual sheets, and should not be presented in a page-turning interface.
 For example a sequence of letters or photographs.
     * "paged": Valid on manifest, sequence and range.
 The canvases represent pages in a bound volume, and should be presented in a page-turning interface.
 The first canvas is a single view (the first recto) and thus the second canvas represents the back of the first canvas.
     * "continuous": Valid on manifest, sequence and range.
 The canvases each represent a complete side of a long scroll or roll and an appropriate rendering might only display part of the canvas at any given time rather than the entire object.
-    * "non-paged": Only valid on a canvas and when the manifest or sequence has a `viewingHint` of "paged".  canvases with this hint _must not_{: .rfc} be presented in a page turning interface, and _must_{: .rfc} be skipped over when determining the sequence.
+    * "non-paged": Only valid on a canvas and when the manifest or sequence has a `viewingHint` of "paged".  canvases with this hint _MUST NOT_ be presented in a page turning interface, and _MUST_ be skipped over when determining the sequence.
     * "start": Only valid on a canvas.
-A client _should_{: .rfc} advance to the canvas with this `viewingHint` when beginning navigation through a sequence.
+A client _SHOULD_ advance to the canvas with this `viewingHint` when beginning navigation through a sequence.
 This allows the client to start with the first canvas that contains interesting content rather than requiring the user to skip past blank or empty canvases manually.
     * "top": Only valid on a range.
 A range which has this `viewingHint` is the top-most node in a hierarchy of ranges that represents a structure to be rendered by the client to assist in navigation.
 For example, a table of contents within a paged object, major sections of a 3d object, the textual areas within a single scroll, and so forth.
 Other ranges that are descendants of the "top" range are the entries to be rendered in the navigation structure.
-There _may_{: .rfc} be multiple ranges marked with this hint.
-If so, the client _should_{: .rfc} display a choice of multiple structures to navigate through.
+There _MAY_ be multiple ranges marked with this hint.
+If so, the client _SHOULD_ display a choice of multiple structures to navigate through.

     Usage:
     {: .usage}
-    * A manifest, sequence or range _may_{: .rfc} have a viewing hint, with scope as per viewingDirection.
+    * A manifest, sequence or range _MAY_ have a viewing hint, with scope as per viewingDirection.
-    * A canvas _may_{: .rfc} have a viewing hint, and if so it _must_ be either "non-paged" or "start".  "non-paged" is only valid if the canvas is within a manifest, sequence or Range that is "paged", and the particular canvas _must not_{: .rfc} be displayed in a page-turning viewer.
+    * A canvas _MAY_ have a viewing hint, and if so it _must_ be either "non-paged" or "start".  "non-paged" is only valid if the canvas is within a manifest, sequence or Range that is "paged", and the particular canvas _MUST NOT_ be displayed in a page-turning viewer.
 A canvas _must not_{:. rfc} be both "non-paged" and "start".
-    * A content resource _may_{: .rfc} have a viewing hint but there are no defined values in this specification.
+    * A content resource _MAY_ have a viewing hint but there are no defined values in this specification.

 ####  4.4.
 Linking Fields

 related
 :   A link to an external resource that is related to the current resource and intended for rendering to the user, such as a video or academic paper about a manuscript, a link to the website of the newspaper, a description of the photograph, and so forth.
-A label and the format of the target resource _should_{: .rfc} be given if possible to assist clients in rendering the resource.
+A label and the format of the target resource _SHOULD_ be given if possible to assist clients in rendering the resource.

     Usage:
     {: .usage}
-    * Any resource _may_{: .rfc} have an external resource related to it.
+    * Any resource _MAY_ have an external resource related to it.

 service
 :   A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an [IIIF Image API][3] service.
-The service resource _should_{: .rfc} have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a `profile` link to a service description.
-It _may_{: .rfc} also have relevant information copied from the service itself.
+The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a `profile` link to a service description.
+It _MAY_ also have relevant information copied from the service itself.
 This duplication is permitted in order to increase the performance of rendering the object without necessitating additional HTTP requests.

     Usage:
     {: .usage}
-    * Any resource _may_{: .rfc} have a link to an external service.
+    * Any resource _MAY_ have a link to an external service.
     * Please see the [Service Profiles][1] document for known services.

 seeAlso